-For many, if not most of you, gedit is probably the most straightforward choice, and is known simply as "Text Editor" in Unity.
-Again, in an early lab session you will learn how to start up this editor and use it to create and save simple text files.
-Of the three editors listed above, gedit provides the most intuitive user interface, namely a GUI which, though not as snazzy looking, closely resembles that of word processors with which you will no doubt be familiar.
-I expect that most of you will be able to readily master gedit, with little if any help, If you do need assistance, the application provides extensive help facilities.
-Note that gedit does not fully implement the mouse-text-manipulation features discussed in the introductory section: various pieces of text can be selected using the sweeping, double and triple clicking actions described above, but then you must use the GUIs cut/copy/paste operations (via the icons, menu entries or hot keys).
-Also observe that gedit may not be available on some non-Linux Unix systems that you may need to work on, but given the introductory nature of this course, I don't consider that sufficient reason to dissuade you from its use.
+kate provides an intuitive user interface (i.e. a GUI) which, although perhaps not as visually striking, or feature-rich, closely resembles that of word processors with which you will no doubt be familiar.
+I expect that most of you will be able to readily master kate, with little if any help, If you do need assistance, the application provides an extensive help facility that is available from the main menu bar.
+Note that kate implements the mouse-text-manipulation features discussed in the introductory section: various pieces of text can be selected using the sweeping, double and triple clicking actions described above, and then can be pasted by positioning the cursor and depressing the middle mouse button.
+Also observe that kate may not be available on some non-Linux Unix systems that you may need to work on, but given the introductory nature of this course, I don't consider that sufficient reason to dissuade you from its use.